Skip to content

 • How it applies to your teaching / context

 • Every opportunity to put a handmade piece of tech is one to teach students about the self-reliant capacity of any person, including themselves.
-I enjoy having something so simple that also shows how easy it can be to create something for one’s own needs.
+I enjoy having something so simple that also shows how easy it can be to create something for one’s own needs, while minimizing the risk of too many scaffolds being needed to ensure completion.

 • Next steps or improvements